-5. Disruption of particular paper will be cancelled. b.
-This candidate will not be eligible for class awarding. c.
-These all cancelled papers will be considered as repeat papers in future. d.
-And any other punishments recommended by the Senate examination (Misconduct) Written warning.
-6. Impersonation Whenever found while sitting for a particular paper and if it is by a student a.
+Whenever found while sitting for a particular paper and if it is by a student

+- a.
 Debarment for two years and to be referred to disciplinary action.
-If the student in final year, debarment period depends on duration on completion of degree program. b.
+If the student in final year, debarment period depends on duration on completion of degree program and - b.
 The admission card on which that particular paper falls will be cancelled.
-This implies that the particular paper and all the other paper/s mentioned in the given admission with this particular paper will be cancelled. c.
-This candidate will not be eligible for class awarding. d.
-These all cancelled papers will be considered as repeat papers in future. e.
+This implies that the particular paper and all the other paper/s mentioned in the given with admission this particular will be paper cancelled and - c.
+This candidate will not be eligible for class awarding and - d.
+These all cancelled papers will be considered as repeat papers in future. - e.
 And any other punishments recommended by the Senate

-7. Coping an assignment, project work If by an outsider, prosecution to be initiated and any other punishments recommended by the Senate Assign zero marks and written warning And any other punishments recommended by the Senate 8.
-Aiding and abetting Whenever found while sitting for a particular paper, a.
-The admission card on which that particular paper falls will be cancelled.
-This implies that the particular paper and all the other paper/s mentioned in the given admission with this particular paper will be cancelled. b.
+If by an outsider, prosecution to be initiated and any other punishments recommended bv the Senate Impersonator/s may also be liable to any punishment under the Penal Code/Criminal Law.
+In the event the impersonator is found to be a graduate of this University, his/her degree shall be withdrawn.
+11. Copying assignment, Assign marks an zero and project work written warning.
+And any punishments other recommended by the Senate 12.
+Aiding and abetting Whenever found while sitting for a particular paper, 13.
+Lending or borrowing any a.
+The admission card on which material from anv other that particular paper falls will candidate attempt or be cancelled.
+This implies communicate in any manner that the particular paper and with another candidate (8.1.9) all the other paper/s mentioned in the given admission with this particular will be paper cancelled. b.
 This candidate will not be eligible for class awarding. c.
-These all cancelled papers will be considered as repeat papers in future. d.
-And any other punishments recommended by the Senate 9.
-Removal of Warning by the supervisor.
-If the University stationary and candidate persists or any other materials Senate 10.Attempt to obtain Cancellation of paper and any other improper punishments recommended by the assistance Senate 11.Not carrying out the Instructions of the Supervisor at the examination hall Verbal Warning by the supervisor.
-If the candidate persists written warning by the supervisor and any other punishments recommended by the Senate
+These all cancelled papers will considered as repeat papers in future. e.
+And any other punishments recommended by the Senate